shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 ### Printf:
 - It recieves a varaible number of arguments.
 - Could be use to convert integer to float or float to an integer.
-- o: used to print octal numbers.
+- `o`: used to print octal numbers.
-- x: used to print hexadecimal.
+- `x`: used to print hexadecimal.
-- p: used to print pointer address.
+- `p`: used to print pointer address.
-- e: used for Scientific notation. - #: Used with o, x or X specifiers the value is preceded with 0, 0x or 0X respectively for values different than zero.
+- `e`: used for Scientific notation.
+- `#`: Used with o, x or X specifiers the value is preceded with 0, 0x or 0X respectively for values different than zero.
 - Printf is filled in stack from right to left (first lastest variable, then the second latest varaible, then the address of format string).
 - Evaluation order for the printf is not specified.
 - Uses dynamic memory alocation.